Tinzenite/encrypted/README.md

 # Encrypted

-Encrypted peer for the Tinzenite network.
+Encrypted peer library for the Tinzenite network.
+For an example program utilizing this, see Tinzenite/Server.